Research continues to emerge about CBD and how it interacts with the body. There have been many studies conducted to explore its potential effects.

-To help keep everything transparent for our customers, we provide lab purity results with every product we sell.
+To help keep everything transparent for our customers, Penguin CBD is dedicated to providing lab purity results with every product we sell.
 That's just one way that we make sure to set ourselves apart from the rest of the crowd.

 The ECS is so vast, and there's so much to research, that CBD studies still have a long way to go.
 There's not much scientific evidence to say one way or another about long-term effects or how CBD might affect brain development.
 That's yet another reason it's so important for you to trust your supplier.